 Next we conducted a 3 Condition × 2 Target ANOVA on the Hispanic-prime trials only.
 A significant interaction would support the hypothesis, indicating that the contextual stimuli altered the degree to which Hispanic primes facilitated responses to tools and guns.
 A significant effect of target was apparent, F(1, 69) = 25.99, p < .001, ηp2 = .27, 90% CI [.13, .40].
 More importantly, the Condition × Target interaction was significant as predicted, F(2, 69) = 5.78, p = .005, ηp2 = .14, 90% CI [.04, .27], suggesting that the magnitude of Hispanic-gun response facilitation varied across conditions.

 Contrast weights were assigned to test this possibility (e.g. [(Neutral/Hispanic Gun – Neutral/Hispanic Tool) - (Black/Hispanic Gun – Black/Hispanic Tool)]).
-Hispanic-gun response bias in the Black/Hispanic condition was significantly lower than Hispanic-gun response bias in the White/Hispanic condition (t(69) = 2.09, p = .041) and in the Black/Hispanic condition (t(69) = 3.39, p = .001).
+Hispanic-gun response bias in the Black/Hispanic condition was significantly lower than Hispanic-gun response bias in the White/Hispanic condition (t(69) = 2.09, p = .041) and in the Neutral/Hispanic condition (t(69) = 3.39, p = .001).
 Hispanic-gun response bias did not differ between the Neutral/Hispanic condition and the White/Hispanic condition (t(192) = 1.45, p = .152).

 PDP Analysis.
 Parameters A and C were again estimated through PDP for Hispanic primes.
 As before, estimates were calculated so that an A parameter of 1 would indicate a perfect automatic tendency to respond “gun,” while an A parameter of 0 would indicate a perfect automatic tendency to respond “tool.”
 A one-way ANOVA was conducted to determine whether task condition affected these parameters for Hispanic primes.
 PDP parameter estimates are provided in Table 2.